Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/observability/events.md

 ```

 The controller can also create Events with the reason
-`KongConfigurationTranslationFailed` when it catches issues before sending
+`KongConfigurationTranslationFailed` when it detects issues before sending
 configuration to Kong.

 The complete Event contains additional information about the problem resource,